 Thank you for your interest in adopting a rescue dog.
 Before completing your application, please review our adoption policies and process.

-We adopt to homes in New Jersey, Delaware, Eastern Pennsylvania and Eastern Maryland.
+We adopt to homes in southeastern PA and southern NJ.
 We will occasionally make

 exceptions for applicants interested in adopting special needs or senior